pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-retentionlabel-remove.md

 --8<-- "docs/cmd/_global.md"

+## Remarks

+Removing a retentionlabel is only supported on subfolders.
+Removing a retentionlabel from a rootfolder is currently not supported by by this command:

 ## Examples

 Removes the retention label from a folder in a given site based on the folder id